 The upstairs bedroom has a double bed and a child's single bed, and its bathroom has a tub with hand-held shower.
 Downstairs, the master four-poster bedroom has a travel cot, and a tub in its bathroom.

-If booking the Whole Barn, a maximum of 2 children are allowed per booking, one of whom must be a baby.
+If booking the Whole Barn, a maximum of 3 children are allowed per booking, or 2 children and a baby.